Sarah Jenkins wins Bruckner Foundation prize at Carouge biennial ceramics competition, Geneva, Switzerland

 The jury assessed the entries anonymously, using creativity, innovation, expression, humour and technical ability as judging criteria.

-I have been creating lampshades by slip casting bone china for over a year.
+I create light-pieces - lampshades - by slip casting bone china.
 The hand-casting process creates organic irregularities, making each one unique, looking as if it has grown, rather than been made.
 Although light, they are surprisingly strong, with a gentle translucency that provides a warm soft glow of illumination through the shade.
 When the lamp is off they have a beautiful matt white textured surface, like a shell.
 The addition of paper pulp to the slip means that it is possible to produce exceptionally thin and translucent shades.
 Even the large pieces weigh only around one kilogram.
 I am experimenting with new shapes.
 I take commissions and have had positive feedback.
 Get in touch if you are interested in commissioning one of my pieces.

 Furrowed dome pendant lampshade